knative/serving/docs/runtime-contract.md

 permitted to the processes running inside the container environment.
 A seccomp sandbox MAY be enforced by the platform operator; any such application profiles SHOULD be configured and applied in a consistent mechanism outside of the container specification.
-As the seccomp policy may be part of the platform security hardening, operators MAY tune this over time as the threat environment changes.
+As the seccomp policy MAY be part of the platform security hardening, operators MAY tune this over time as the threat environment changes.